sean-johnston/pico-6502/README.md

 The directives are as follows:

 * !DEFINE(key,value) - Defines a key/value pair that can be used for conditional or substitutions.
-You can currently have up to 50 of them.
 * !INCLUDE(filename) - Includes another file into the current file, at this place.
 * !IFDEF(key) - If the key is defined, the block between this directive and the !ELSE or !ENDIF will be included in the file.
 * !IFNDEF(key) - If the key is not defined, the block between this directive and the !ELSE or !ENDIF will be included in the file.